 3. Correctly Valuing Your Possessions & Home

-When an insurer asks you to provide information on your contents, getting the facts right can be hard.
+When an insurer asks you to provide information on your content, getting the facts right can be hard.
 Living at home we can often underestimate the true value of all our possessions, or misunderstand what contents cover includes.

 Your contents aren’t just about the items you enjoy using but spreads to aspects like carpets and even your kitchen equipment.
 It is best to go room to room and write down everything you have and a value to replace.